Tame Doubt and Fear: Enemies of Success

 Mother Nature subsequently enhanced the mammalian brain substantially, adding new layers that further ensured adaptive success and survival.
 First, she gifted us with our emotional brains, which drive us to nurture our offspring and collaborate with others, and then she followed that with our cognitive brains, which enable thought and reason.
 These latter strengths, and our huge cerebral cortices, differentiate us from all other animals.

 But deep within our brains, our reptilian instincts persist—often loudly.
 Understanding their residual value is an important step on the road to personal mastery.

-These deep, disturbing thoughts and emotions prompt survival behavior, even when the resulting actions are not particularly helpful.
-This is the trick to managing doubt and fear – understanding when they are valuable and when they are limiting, and then knowing how to over-rule them when they are the latter.
+The deep, disturbing thoughts and emotions of the reptilian brain prompt survival behavior, even when the resulting actions are not particularly helpful—such as when you’re trying to make that bold change in your life.
+This is the trick to managing doubt and fear: understanding when they are valuable and when they are limiting, and then knowing how to overrule them when they are keeping you from success.